liyuanhust/react-native-pdf-viewer/README.md

 # react-native-pdf-viewer

 ## Getting started
-This is a simple pdf viewer with react
+**This is a simple pdf viewer with react native.**

+On IOS it just use native `Webview` for both local and remote pdf file.
+On Android, it base on [barteksc/AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) for Local file.
+It use `Webview` for remote file.
+Native android `Webview` do not support pdf, so add uri 'http://docs.google.com/gview?embedded=true&url=' as prefix to display pdf by googledoc.

 `$ npm install react-native-pdf-viewer --save`